An advanced guide to

 To add an MCP server, just run claude mcp add from your terminal.
 Once you've got it configured, these servers will persist across sessions and Claude can use them automatically when needed.
 Here are some of the most useful ones I've come across:

-- Microsoft 365 - search and analyse your Outlook emails, SharePoint and OneDrive documents, and Teams meeting notes from inside Claude.
-This allows you to pull insights and answer questions about your work, without having to upload anything manually
+Search and analyse your Outlook emails, SharePoint and OneDrive documents, and Teams meeting notes from inside Claude.
+This allows you to pull insights and answer questions about your work, without having to upload anything manually.

-- Gmail - ask Claude to search through your inbox and draft emails for you, without having to leave the terminal
+Ask Claude to search through your inbox and draft emails for you, without having to leave the terminal.

-- Notion - fetch data from your pages and databases, so that your conversations stay grounded in your existing docs
+Fetch data from your pages and databases, so that your conversations stay grounded in your existing docs.

-- Figma - turn your Figma designs into a working website, or convert an existing website's UI into editable Figma frames
+Turn your Figma designs into a working website, or convert an existing website's UI into editable Figma frames.

-- Slack - pull message history into Claude for context, or have it send updates back to your team.
-It's really useful when you want to kick off a long task and get the result delivered to your channel
+Pull message history into Claude for context, or have it send updates back to your team.
+It's really useful when you want to kick off a long task and get the result delivered to your channel.

-- GitHub - create PRs, review issues, and manage your branches directly with Claude
+Create PRs, review issues, and manage your branches directly with Claude.

-- Canva - generate designs that match your brand kit, then export them in any format you need
+Generate designs that match your brand kit, then export them in any format you need.

-- Playwright - Claude can open the website it just built in a real browser, then review it for mistakes and fix them automatically - before it passes the work back to you
+Claude can open the website it just built in a real browser, then review it for mistakes and fix them automatically - before it passes the work back to you.

-- Context7 - fetches up-to-date documentation for popular libraries - like React, Next.js or Vue - so that Claude always has the most recent API documentation and doesn't rely on its training data
+Fetches up-to-date documentation for popular libraries - like React, Next.js or Vue - so that Claude always has the most recent API documentation and doesn't rely on its training data.

 The real power comes from combining multiple servers.
 You could ask Claude to read a Notion spec, pull the relevant Figma designs, build the feature, run end-to-end tests with Playwright, then open a PR on GitHub - all in a single conversation.